argoproj/argo-events/README.md

 6. [Write your own gateway](docs/custom-gateway.md)

 ## Contribute
-[Contributions](https://github.com/argoproj/argo-events/issues) are more than welcome, if you are interested please take a look to our [Contributing Guidelines](./CONTRIBUTING.md).
+[Contributions](https://github.com/argoproj/argo-events/issues) are more than welcome, if you are interested please take a look at our [Contributing Guidelines](./CONTRIBUTING.md).

 ## License
 Apache License Version 2.0, see [LICENSE](./LICENSE)